TheOpenCanaryExperience/Scripts-Tips-and-Tricks/scripts/README.md

 This will monitor the Samba folder and when files have copied, move to malware, delete (command line, like an antivirus - clamav may kill your microhost) and will fire a webhook if the hash is not the common file hash.

 3c2fe308c0a563e06263bbacf793bbe9b2259d795fcc36b953793a7e499e7f71 (https://www.virustotal.com/gui/file/3c2fe308c0a563e06263bbacf793bbe9b2259d795fcc36b953793a7e499e7f71) is the main file I have seen in my OpenCanary SMB shares.

+# process-monitor.sh
+## Trigger: Cron, 5 minutes
+Watches opencanaryd and twistd in ps -ef, sends webhook when they go AWOL.
+Should wait for oc-monitor.sh to rectify